 \subsection{Remove the prompt initialization training process}

-During the training process, we first train prompt initialization, then fine-tune the initialization embedding instead of directly fine-tune the random initialized embedding.
-In this experiment, we aim to evaluate the significance of prompt initialization by comparing the performance of VCP before and after using the prompt initialization(Not initial.) step.
-As shown in Table 5, there is a decline in the BLEU score and a rise in SER score after the removal of prompt initialization, thereby emphasizing its vital role in maintaining the quality of text generation.
+During the training process, we first train prompt initialization and then fine-tune the initialization embedding, as opposed to directly fine-tuning a randomly initialized embedding.
+In this experiment, we aim to evaluate the significance of prompt initialization by comparing the performance of VCP before and after using the prompt initialization step (Not initial.).
+As shown in \hyperref[tab:5]{Table 5}, there is a decline in the BLEU score and an increase in the SER score after the removal of prompt initialization, thereby emphasizing its vital role in maintaining the quality of text generation.